 Day 2 of Andaman One Week Itinerary

 Wake up early and depart for your morning ferry to Havelock Island.
-This is the only way to travel till Havelock Island from Port Blair.
+This is the only way to travel to Havelock Island from Port Blair.
 The Phoenix Bay Jetty connects Port Blair and Havelock Island.

 You can opt for a government ferry that takes slightly longer but is way cheaper than privately owned catamarans.